Soul Men

-Soul Men is a 2008 American musical comedy film directed by Malcolm D. Lee, and starring Samuel L. Jackson, Bernie Mac, Sharon Leal and Sean Hayes.
+Soul Men is a 2008 American musical comedy film directed by Malcolm D. Lee and starring Samuel L. Jackson, Bernie Mac, Sharon Leal, Sean Hayes, Affion Crockett, Adam Herschman and John Legend in his film debut.
+This was also Isaac Hayes's final film.

-The film released on November 7, 2008.
-It was one of three films featuring Mac that were released after his death (and was actually released on the same date as another posthumous film, Madagascar: Escape 2 Africa). distributed by Metro-Goldwyn-Mayer.
-Mac and Isaac Hayes died on August 9 and 10, 2008, respectively, and the film is dedicated to their memory.
+The film was released by Metro-Goldwyn-Mayer on November 7, 2008.
+It was one of three films featuring Mac that were released after his death (and was actually released on the same date as another posthumous film, Madagascar: Escape 2 Africa).
+Mac and Hayes died on August 9 and 10, 2008, respectively, and the film is dedicated to their memory.
 Director Lee said the film was heavily re-edited to soften the tone of the film, as a tribute to the two actors.
-Critical reviews were mixed, and the film was financially unsuccessful.
+Critical reviews were mixed, and the film was financially unsuccessful as it grossed $12.3 million against a $40 million budget.

 Plot

 The Real Deal was a soul music trio (lead singer Marcus Hooks and backup singers Floyd Henderson and Louis Hinds) that was popular decades ago.
 However, the group dissolved when Marcus left to become a solo act.
 Louis and Floyd's friendship soured, and they did not speak to each other for the next 30 years.
 Floyd, recently retired, is having difficulty adjusting to his new life.
 He learns that Marcus has died.
 Louis, an ex-convict who became an auto mechanic, is contacted by executive Danny Epstein to perform with Floyd at the Apollo Theater in New York City as a tribute to Marcus.
 Louis declines.
 Floyd meets with Louis and mentions that they will be paid $40,000.
 (Note: This enticement is later revealed to be a lie.)
 Louis begrudgingly agrees to travel with Floyd cross-country for the concert.

 They arrive at a hotel in Flagstaff, Arizona, where they will stay overnight and perform, but their performance is a disaster.
-As they argue after the failed performance, they recall what caused their friendship to resolve decades earlier: Floyd's bedding Louis's girlfriend.
+As they argue after the failed performance, they recall what caused their friendship to dissolve decades earlier: Floyd's bedding Louis's girlfriend.
 The next morning, however, they hear one of their old songs playing on the radio, and they start dancing, reminiscing on their time as a group.

 The duo perform well at a hotel in Amarillo, Texas.
 When their money is stolen by women posing as groupies, they contact Phillip, Epstein's intern, but he is unable to provide funds.
 The duo travel to Tulsa, Oklahoma to the home of a woman they used to know, Odetta.
 They meet Odetta's daughter Cleo and Cleo's live-in boyfriend Lester, a rapper and drug dealer.
 Cleo informs the travelers that Odetta died.